 A. Speed signs - or speed reading boxes - are not used to issue traffic tickets or citations.
 As a result, these portable systems are not calibrated regularly and can "drift" away from the FCC-authorized frequencies.
 Because of this, when passing one of these signs that say Your Speed Is...," you may or may not receive an alert.
 These devices are primarily placed in residential areas as a reminder to obey the speed limit.

 Q. What is “POP” Mode?

 A. POP Mode, when turned on, enables the detection of a special band of radar known as “POP.”
 This is a very short transmission signal that allows the user of a radar gun to capture a quick read of a vehicle’s speed prior to setting the gun to another band.
-K40 recommends you keep the Pop Radar Mode turned off for two reasons: 1) POP radar does not transmit long enough to gather information needed to issue a speeding ticket; and 2) keeping POP Mode “on” is known to cause far more false alerts than actual alerts.
+K40 recommends that you keep the POP Radar Mode turned off for two reasons: 1) POP radar does not transmit long enough to gather information needed to issue a speeding ticket, and 2) keeping POP Mode “on” is known to cause far more false alerts than actual alerts.

 Q. Do you “jam” radar?